Connect with others who understand.

 Written by Victoria Menard

-If you have scrotal eczema, you don’t have to suffer through burning, itching, or general discomfort.
-Although there is no cure for eczema, scrotal dermatitis can be treated, and its symptoms can be managed.
+If you have scrotal eczema, you don’t have to deal with burning, itching, or general discomfort.
+Although there’s no cure for eczema, scrotal dermatitis can be treated.

-It is important that you talk to your doctor or a dermatology specialist if you notice any new symptoms or changes in the appearance of your scrotum.
-Not only will they be able to manage your eczema symptoms, but they will also be able to rule out any other potential causes — such as fungal or bacterial infections and sexually transmitted infections (STIs).
+Talk to your dermatology specialist if you notice any changes in the appearance of your scrotum.
+They’ll help rule out any other potential causes, such as fungal or bacterial infections and sexually transmitted infections (STIs).
+They can also help you develop a scrotal eczema treatment plan.

 What Is Scrotal Eczema?